mgeier/sphinx-last-updated-by-git/README.rst

       See also `issue #1`_.

-    * A regression in Sphinx version 7.2 prevents the extension from working properly when using the ``.. include`` directive.
-See `Sphinx issue
-      #11643`_.

     * In Sphinx versions 5.0 and 5.1, there has been a regression in how dependencies are determined.
       This could lead to spurious dependencies